dlotsss/GameSpace/README.md

 ## Description
 GameSpace is a 2D arcade-style game built using Python and Pygame.
 Players control a hero character navigating through obstacles, avoiding enemies, and collecting extra lives to reach the level goal.

+## Why Pygame?
+Pygame was chosen for this project because it is:
+- Lightweight and beginner-friendly for 2D game development.
+- Provides built-in support for graphics, sound, and event handling.
+- Well-suited for simple arcade-style games without the need for heavy engines like Unity or Unreal.

 ## Features
 - Player movement in four directions
 - Enemy movement with randomized directions